Creatures of the Air

 She hers, he his, pursuing.

-Man-of-war bird, thou born to match the gale, (thou art all wings,)
+Thou born to match the gale, (thou art all wings,)

 Thou ship of air that never furl’st thy sails,

-Days, even weeks, untired and onward, through spaces, realms gyrating,
+Days, even weeks, untired and onward, through spaces, realms

 A blue point, far, far in heaven floating,

-In thy experience, had’st thou my soul,
+In thy experiences, had’st thou my soul,

 What joys! what joys were thine.